 By digitally sharing our ideas and media creations with hashtags, we can increase the “discoverability” of our messages and allow others to view an aggregated collection of related posts.
 According to the English WikiPedia:

-The collection of tweets below was curated and saved using the online tool Storify.
-Different Twitter users shared these Bible verses, links, and ideas using the hashtag #Jesus or #Bible, which enables others to more easily find and connect to them.
+The collection of tweets below was curated and saved in 2016.
+Different Twitter users shared these Bible verses, links, and ideas using the hashtags #Jesus or #Bible, which enables others to more easily find and connect to them.

 Mainstream media events have moved hashtags into our vernacular lexicon.
 More folks “on the street” today (in the United States, at least) have heard of hashtags and even used them.
 The Presidential election debates in the United States in fall 2016 and professional sporting events are cases in point.
 Ever growing numbers of people watching live debates on television or live sports games also use “a second screen” (a laptop, smartphone or tablet) to read what other people are thinking and sharing “live” during an event, and often to participate in these distributed, online conversations.